-BingX TradFi 24-Hour Trading Volume Surpasses $1 Billion
+Bingx Tradfi 24-Hour Trading Volume Surpasses $1 Billion

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- EmailWire) PANAMA CITY -- (ARAB NEWSWIRE) – BingX, a leading crypto exchange and Web3-AI company, today announced a remarkable milestone for its TradFi offerings, achieving a 24-hour trading volume exceeding $1 billion.
+(MENAFN- Mid-East Info) PANAMA CITY - (ARAB NEWSWIRE) – BingX, a leading crypto exchange and Web3-AI company, today announced a remarkable milestone for its TradFi offerings, achieving a 24-hour trading volume exceeding $1 billion.
 Among this total, BingX TradFi Gold contributed over $500 million, showcasing strong user interest and active engagement.

-Since launching BingX TradFi, an integrated feature that enables trading across a broad range of real-world financial assets, the platform has seen strong adoption.
-Traders' response highlights the growing appeal of BingX's diversified offering, spanning commodities, forex, stocks, and indices.
-TradFi Copy Trading has also accelerated, with a single-day peak of $51.84 million in 15 days.

 Founded in 2018, BingX is a leading crypto exchange and Web3-AI company, serving over 40 million users worldwide.
 Ranked among the top five global crypto derivatives exchanges and a pioneer of crypto copy trading, BingX addresses the evolving needs of users across all experience levels.